Check-in begins about 1:00 PM and ends at 7:00 PM. Check in will be at the main gate at the Round the Bend site.

 Tom Burroughs will lead an Adult CPR certification class with an emphasis on CPR for drowning victims.
 Class is free to dues paying ACC members and class size is limited.
 Contact Tom to get signed up for this valuable course.
 SwiftwaterRescue@gmail.com

-Come spend 45 minutes with Team Iowa for Kayak Paddles 101.
+Come spend 45 minutes with Team Iowa for Paddles 101.
 We'll talk about paddle materials, design, cost and we will answer the controversial question of "what's the best blade offset".
-Bring your paddle and questions for a fun interactive discussion.
+Bring your paddle (kayak or canoe) and questions for a fun, interactive discussion.

 Throw Ropes 101 - 4:00 PM